govau/content-guide/_punctuation-grammar/apostrophes.md

 "
 %}

-Use apostrophes substitions of ‘is’, ‘us’ or ‘are’ and in other [contractions]().
+Use apostrophes for substitutions of ‘is’, ‘us’ or ‘are’ and in other [contractions](/writing-style/#contractions).

 {% include guide_example.liquid
   title = "of apostrophes for substituting ‘is’, ‘us’ or ‘are’" content= "
-- It’s difficult (it is difficult).
+- it’s difficult (it is difficult)
-- Who’s the right person? (who is the right person).
+- Who’s the right person? (who is the right person?)
-- Let’s go (let us go).
+- let’s go (let us go)
-- You’re right (you are right).
+- you’re right (you are right)
 "
 %}